-My dissertation analyzes the nuances of Muslim identity through an exploration of South Asian Muslim representation, anti-Black racism, savior rhetoric on Muslim women, millennial Muslim perspectives on LGBTQ Muslims, Saudi Arabian centrism in the faith, Islamic fashion, and body positivity.
+My dissertation analyzes the nuances of Muslim identity through an exploration of South Asian Muslim representation, anti-Black racism, savior rhetoric about Muslim women, millennial Muslim perspectives on LGBTQ Muslims, Saudi Arabian centrism in Islam, Islamic fashion, and body positivity.
 I first situate the Muslim superhero in the imperialist project in my literature review before analyzing audience reactions to the construction of Muslim femininity in superhero comics by discussing these elements of Muslim identity and community.
-One of my final chapters concludes with a section on South Asian Muslim masculinities in one of the superhero comics discussed and examines participant outlooks of these male characters.
-My conclusion expands on this as well as provide a theorization of Muslim audiences.
-I am currently in communication with the University Press of Mississippi about producing a scholarly monograph based on my dissertation.
-My conference activity has seen me serve on the boards and planning committees of several conferences and I have presented a number of papers – a recent one being on Muslim fans of Manga which analyzed the power of hashtags and fan art when it comes to constructing Muslim fan identity.
-A previous paper I presented at the Comic Studies Society conference also analyzed Arab Muslim masculinities in The Green Lantern superhero comic from a post-9/11 context.
-Another paper analyzed the construction of an X-Men Muslim superheroine through a Madonna-whore dichotomy and the role of orientalist and imperialist desires in creating her character.
+One of my final chapters concludes with a section on South Asian Muslim masculinities in one of the superhero comics discussed, and examines participant outlooks toward these male characters.
+The conclusion expands on this and provides a theorization of Muslim audiences.
+I am currently in talks with the University Press of Mississippi about producing a scholarly monograph based on my dissertation.
+My conference activity has included serving on the boards and planning committees of several conferences, and I have presented a number of papers – a recent one focusing on Muslim fans of Manga, in which I analyzed the power of hashtags and fan art in constructing a Muslim fan identity.
+A paper I presented at the Comic Studies Society conference also analyzed Arab Muslim masculinities in The Green Lantern superhero comic from a post-9/11 context, while another analyzed the construction of an X-Men Muslim superheroine through a Madonna-whore dichotomy and analyzed the role of orientalist and imperialist desires in creating her character.